-You will be asked to write an essay that is to be turned in at the end of Unit 5.

-You will be asked to analyze an artwork from a list that I will release closer to the end of the semester.
-You will be choosing from this long and ample selection of artists and artworks.
-You must be able to coherently, verbally communicate your analysis to in your writing.
-More information regarding this assignment as we approach the end of the semester.
+You will be asked to write an essay during Unit 5.
+You will be asked to analyze an artwork from a list that I will create.
+You will be able to choose one artist or artwork from this long and ample list.
+You must be able to coherently communicate your analysis in this essay.
+More information will be provided closer to the conclusion of the semester.
 Do not be intimidated!
-This assignment is not intended to be a stressful element of this class.
-Believe it or not, it's actually kinda fun.
+This assignment is not as stressful as it may seem at the moment.

-Unless otherwise stated, all assignments will be due evenings at/by 11:30PM EST.
+Unless otherwise stated, all assignments are due by evenings at 11:30PM EST.